Electrical system, engine and powertrain issues among the top complaints received by the NHTSA from vehicle owners

 Families have been moving away from minivans over the past few years, but the 2020 Chrysler Pacifica continues to have a following.
-For this model, the automaker claims it offers “street smarts,” but many people consider it to the corner bully instead.
+For this model, the automaker claims it offers “street smarts,” but many people consider it to be the corner bully instead.
 It holds customers hostage with the faulty electrical system, defective powertrain, poorly running engine and non-functioning air bags.

 Modern vehicles have an electrical system running to every part, which can be a good or bad aspect depending on how things work.

 Here’s one Edmunds review that shines a light on the problems.
 “I have a Chrysler Pacifica Limited.
 It’s had one issue after another.
 Electrical issues, infotainment screen freezing, fuel pump failed, issues with sliding doors, and the latest is the compressor on the A/C is bad.
 It’s unbelievable how many times I’ve had to take it to the dealership for repairs.
 I love this van as far as the interior features and comfort but it has not been reliable and I’ve spent hours taking it on for repairs.”

 Beyond this, there is a recall that affects over 300,000 vehicles.
 NHTSA Campaign Number 20V191000 talks about a software error that allows the rearview camera image to remain on the screen even when the vehicle is not in Reverse.
 This can be distracting, possibly leading to an accident.
 If the automaker were smart, they would simply claim that this screen is another aspect of the entertainment features.